MozillaSecurity/FuzzManager/doc/ConfigFileFormat.md

 The `Metadata` section in the binary configuration file may contain *arbitrary* key/value pairs.
-The data contained in there is submitted with each crash that you send to the server.
+The data contained in there is submitted with each report that you send to the server.

 While you can make free use of this section, some values in there are interpreted by the server and/or used by other automation: